-While the majority of common debate centres around the use of either a flute or a couple, detailed research by sparkling wine experts has shown that Champagnes and their brethren are far better served in a glass of similar shape to a white wine glass.
+While the majority of common debate centres around the use of either a flute or a couple, detailed research by sparkling wine experts has shown that traditional alcoholic drinks of this nature are far better served in a glass of similar shape to a white wine glass.
 Serving in a coupe allows the liquid to lose carbonation too fast, and to warm up quickly.
 The flute is preferred as it showcases the bubbles as they rise through the glass.
 But serving in a flute means that you get none of the delicate aromas that are present in the wine.

 In order to get the best out of a sparkling wine, you need to allow oxygen to absorb into the liquid to open up both flavour and aroma.
 You also need a glass that narrows at the top to hold in these soft aromas which contribute so much to our taste.
 So most purveyors of fine glassware now push you towards a tulip rather than a flute for the best appreciation of sparkling wines.
 Apparently Maximillian Riedel, the CEO of Riedel, one of the greatest producers of wine glasses, has set a personal mission to make the Champagne flute obsolete despite selling a very large quantity of them.